 By now, your students will be bursting with ideas about how to make your classroom a great place to be!
 What’s more, they will know why a classroom social contract is important and how they will benefit.

 The next step to creating a classroom contract is to ask your students to think of three behaviors, or actions, that they would like to include in the contract.
 Encourage your students to start their sentences with “do” rather than “don’t.”

 It’s a good idea to steer your students’ thinking in the right direction by writing headings on the board that reflect areas of classroom expectation.
 What these headings are is entirely up to you and your class, but some good areas of classroom expectation you might want to include are:

 - Work standards

 When your students have thought of three ideas, encourage them to stick them on the board under the corresponding headings.

 Download a template for printing on sticky notes!

 Step 5 — Refine and Reduce Your Classroom Expectations

-Link your classroom contract to you classroom reward system and reward your students for upholding thier committment to the classroom contract.
+Link your classroom contract to your classroom reward system, and reward your students for upholding their commitment to the classroom contract.
 Believe us; it’s worth every minute of planning, preparing and doing.